 Figuring out your sweet spot with CBD is always a personal quest, no one person can tell you what the right one is as everyone differs (sorry I know that isn’t very helpful).

 However, you can start low and go slow, meaning take a puff and see how you feel before having more.
 The great thing about when you vape CBD is that you can feel the effects in a matter of seconds, and re-assess if you want more only a couple of minutes later!

 We cover the question around “How much CBD should I vape”?
-In much more detail with a guide around tracking CBD milligrams and figuring your equivalent doses for other consumption methods too, and you can find it here.
+In much more detail with a vaping CBD dosage guide around tracking CBD milligrams and figuring your equivalent doses for other consumption methods too.

 There are a huge assortment of options when it comes to vaping CBD, but at Nature & Bloom, we prefer CBD concentrates.

 We are often asked, “can you vape CBD oil?”

-So let’s get on with defining the options and how do they work with cannabidiol.
+So let’s get on with defining the options and how they work.

 We will define the most common vape devices, and then run through each product type use case:

-The first kind of CBD vapes on the market utilised CBD e-liquids, which operate similarly to e-cigarettes and are still the most popular today.
+The first kind of CBD vapes on the market used e-liquids, which operate similarly to e-cigarettes and are still the most popular today.

 CBD Vape juice uses a purified cannabidiol base (99% pure CBD Isolate usually) mixed with a diluent, usually vegetable glycerine (VG), propene glycol (PG) or a mix of both, and less frequently MCT oil (medium-chain triglycerides).

 Vape liquid pens are also available in a disposable format, with a small amount of CBD often encased in a plastic vape pen which is thrown anyway when empty.

-A disposable vape pen allows for those sitting on the fence to dip their toe in the water, and try a CBD vape with little investment and know how about vaping.
+A disposable vape pen allows for those sitting on the fence to dip their toe in the water, and try vaping CBD with little investment and know how.

-Devices for CBD vape juice are the most common devices, and the simplest ones are slim pens, known in the industry as a 510 thread pen.
+Devices for vape juice are the most common devices, and the simplest ones are slim pens, known in the industry as a 510 thread pen.